Recognizing Covered Water Damage Under Florida Home Insurance

 3. Prevent Additional Damage

-- Remove standing water promptly to reduce mold risk and further structural damage.
+- Remove standing water promptly to reduce the risk of mold and further structural damage.

 - Use fans and dehumidifiers to dry out the space.

-- Cover broken windows or openings if they’re allowing water in.
+- Cover broken windows or openings to prevent water from entering.

 Contact Your Insurance Company Promptly

-Florida law emphasizes timely communication between homeowners and insurers, so report your claim immediately.
+Florida law emphasizes the importance of timely communication between homeowners and insurers; therefore, please report your claim promptly.

 1. File a Claim